department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/content-team-processes/annual-audit.md

 ## OCTO audit

-- Identify content that should move in position (i.e. from benefit hub to R&S).
-Create tickets in the backlog for implementation of these changes and share a schedule for implementation with SMEs.
+- Identify content that should move in position (i.e. from benefit hub to R&S) based on the content placement criteria.
 - Audit all content pages against the content pre-publication checklist for content design, plain language, and accessibility issues.
-Create tickets in the backlog for all issues and and share a schedule for implementation with SMEs.
+- Audit all content pages against the IA checklist.
 - Run and record grade level checks of each page for documentation.
 Determine if we need to address grade level.